 Collagen is a protein found in your connective tissues – skin, bones, ligaments and tendons.
 It’s primary function is to support those connective tissues with cushioning and structural support.
 The body needs collagen to bind it together – literally.
 Collagen is the matrix or glue that binds skin, tendons, connective tissue, muscles, joints and cartilage together.
 Without it, we would be like a rag doll and our skin would flap, just like a flag waving in the breeze.
 Scary picture isn’t it?

-Ideally, we would keep producing collagen and elastin at the same rate in our 70′s as we do in our teens, but that’s not the case.
+Ideally, we would keep producing collagen and elastin at the same rate in our 70’s as we do in our teens, but that’s not the case.
 Collagen only exists in proteins found in animals, not plants, and the most popular form of exogenous (from the outside) Collagen is BioCell Collagen, made from chicken sternal cartilage.
 BioCell Collagen is the brand found in many supplements containing collagen.
 Chicken cartilage reminds me of a friend of mine Jack, who will teasingly ask me what am I concocting – eye of newt and a chicken leg?
 Truth be told, I should be using that chicken leg to include in all kinds of nutritious food since it is a good source of collagen and minerals.
 If only I had the acreage to raise chickens (and the time).
-I guess I’ll start buying those chicken legs and feet to include in soups, broths, etc!
+Liquid and peptide supplments are a great alternative to buying those chicken feet to include in soups and broths.